Azhaku/Key-Value-File-Store-SpringBoot/README.md

 ## Overview

 This project implements a **Key-Value Data Store** service with the ability to persist data and support optional expiration (TTL).
-Built using **Spring Boot**, the service allows for operations such as creating, reading, deleting, and batch inserting key-value pairs.
-It uses a JSON file for data persistence and handles TTL to automatically remove expired entries.
+Built using **Spring Boot**, the service supports CRUD operations (Create, Read, Update, Delete), batch inserting key-value pairs, and TTL (Time-To-Live) functionality.
+The data is persisted in a JSON file, and expired entries are automatically removed based on TTL.

 ## Features

 - **Create**: Add a new key-value pair with an optional TTL (time-to-live).
-- **Read**: Retrieve the value for a given key.
+- **Read**: Retrieve the value associated with a given key.
-- **Delete**: Remove a key-value pair.
+- **Delete**: Remove a key-value pair from the store.
-- **Batch Create**: Add multiple key-value pairs in one operation.
+- **Batch Create**: Add multiple key-value pairs in a single request.
-- **TTL Support**: Key-value pairs can expire after a defined TTL.
+- **TTL Support**: Automatically remove key-value pairs once their TTL expires.
-- **Persistence**: Data is saved to and loaded from a JSON file, ensuring persistence across application restarts.
+- **Persistence**: Key-value pairs are saved to and loaded from a JSON file to persist data across application restarts.

 ## Setup and Running the Project

 ### Prerequisites

-- **Java 8+**
+- **Java 17+**
 - **Maven**

+### Clone the Repository

+To get started, clone the repository to your local machine:

 ### Clone the repository